 In this article, I will show you how to read and analyze any 10-K annual report in a time-efficient and productive manner.
 It is vital that stock market investors and analysts know how to efficiently read a 10-K annual report, as it's the best way to really get an in-depth understanding of a business.

 Although it may seem daunting and extremely time consuming to read through an annual report, as many are around 150 pages, as an investor, you don't have to read through every single section.
-Reading though an entire annual report, in reality, is a waste of time and will not provide you with much of an advantage.
+In many cases, reading though an entire annual report is a waste of time and will not provide you with much of an advantage.

-Therefore, in this article I will discuss the most important sections in a 10-K annual report that require reading, and will mention what I'm looking for in each.
-Lastly, I will cover whether I recommend looking at past 10-K annual report sections as well.
+Therefore, in this article, I will discuss the most important sections in a 10-K annual report that require reading and will cover what I'm looking for in each.

 To find the annual reports of any publicly traded company, simply search the company name along with "investor relations" into Google and there should be an investor relations page for the company you're looking at.